QualityInformationFramework/qif-community/_legacy/qif-2.1/README.md

-Source code bindings and sample instance files for QIF 2.1.

 # Legacy QIF - QIF 2.1

 Here you will find sample instance files and source code bindings for QIF 2.1.